sylvaindecout/sylvaindecout.github.io/_pages/featured.md

 ## Other presentations

+* 2023 - Supple Design - Aiming for code meant to age well (Shodo)
 * 2023 - Nice developer environments with Batect (EDF)
 * 2022 - Introduction to Behavior-Driven Development (EDF)
 * 2022 - Hands on Mutation Testing (EDF)